4 Charming Places to Visit in the Cotswolds

 Looking for a countryside getaway to escape the hustle and bustle of London?

-While the buzz of metropolitan London has its charms, this constant whir of activity can leave you craving a simpler way of life.
+While the buzz of cosmopolitan London has its charms, this constant whir of activity can leave you craving a simpler way of life.
 If you’re looking to break up an extended London visit with an excursion outside the city, you may be considering day trips to historic Stonehenge or the stunning White Cliffs of Dover.

 For a true relaxing retreat, however, you should look no further than the idyllic villages of the Cotswolds.
-Traveling to this protected countryside is the quickest one day getaway from London, meaning you’ll spend more time exploring than sitting in a cramped coach.
-Rolling hills and vibrant market towns will transport you back 700 years as you take in the timeless natural beauty of these breathtaking landscapes.
+Traveling to this protected countryside is the quickest one day getaway from London, meaning you’ll spend more time exploring rather than sitting in a cramped coach.
+Rolling hills and vibrant market towns will transport you back 700 years as you take in the timeless natural beauty of these breathtaking provincial landscapes.

 One Day Cotswolds Day Trip from London